Enter to main center

 (6) Has a formal student status and is enrolled in a public school, a private school approved and registered by the competent educational administration authority at all levels, or a foreign educational institution recognized by the Ministry of Education.

-2. Single Entry Permit: A national without household registration who has been granted a single-entry permit could visit R.O.C.
+(b) A national without household registration has a lineal relative by blood, or a spouse, sibling, or parents-in-law with a household registration in the R.O.C.
+(Taiwan).2.
+Single Entry Permit: A national without household registration who has been granted a single-entry permit could visit the R.O.C.
 (Taiwan) once during the validity of the permit.
 The permit is valid for 6 months from the day after its issuance.
-If a national without household registration who does not enter R.O.C.
-(Taiwan) during the validity of permit, he/she can apply for a maximum of 6 months of extension with the NIA but no earlier than 30 days before it expires, if the permit bears no such remark as "no extension will be granted".
+A national without household registration who does not enter the R.O.C.
+(Taiwan) during the validity of permit can apply for a maximum of 6 months of extension with the NIA but no earlier than 30 days before it expires, if the permit bears no such remark as "no extension will be granted".

 3. Multiple Entry Permit: Valid for 1 or 3 years from the day after its issuance.